chazlarson/Media-Scripts/Plex/README.md

 [----------------------------------------] 0.2% ...
 The 3 Worlds of Gulliver - DOWNLOADING 18974-36224-1841313-BG-Movies - 4K.png
 ```

-he posters will be sorted by library [if enabled] with each poster getting an incremented number, like this:
+The posters will be sorted by library [if enabled] with each poster getting an incremented number, like this:

 The image names are: `TMDBID-TVDBID-RATINGKEY-INCREMENT.ext`